emnify/product-docs/docs/how-tos/openvpn/integration-windows.md

 ### Testing the Successful Data Connectivity

 If the VPN tunnel is successfully established you will be able to connect directly to the private IP addresses of your mobile devices.
-For testing, you can choose any for your endpoints that has currently an active data session (marked as **ONLINE** in the EMnify Portal) and retrieve the assigned IP address from the details section.
+For testing, you can choose any for your endpoints that has currently an active data session (marked as **ONLINE** in the emnify Portal) and retrieve the assigned IP address from the details section.

 Using the command Prompt (_cmd_ application on Windows), ping the chosen IP address from your device: